YASH-MAHESHWAR1/Automated-Analysis/README.md

-# 📊 Automated Dataset Analysis & Reporting using LLMs
+# 📊 Automated Dataset Analysis & Reporting (CLI Tool, LLM-Powered)

-This project provides a fully automated pipeline to analyze any tabular dataset and generate a detailed, professional-grade report using a powerful Large Language Model (LLM).
-It leverages the OpenAI API to guide every step of the analysis — from understanding the dataset, determining insightful analysis steps, generating and refining code, to finally producing a Markdown report with visualizations.
+This project offers a powerful command-line tool that automates the entire process of exploratory data analysis (EDA) for any tabular dataset.
+With a single command, it intelligently examines your data, generates Python code for analysis, executes it, and compiles the results into a polished Markdown report — complete with visualizations and expert-style commentary.

+At the core of this tool is a Large Language Model (LLM), which drives every step of the pipeline: understanding dataset structure, selecting meaningful analyses, generating and refining code, and summarizing insights.
+It uses the OpenAI API to power its decisions, making your reports not only automated but also contextually smart.

+Whether you're a data scientist, analyst, or engineer, this CLI-first solution is built to save you hours of manual work and deliver consistent, quality data reports — ready to present, or dive deeper.

 ---

 ## 🚀 Features

+- **One-command analysis** – just run the script with your dataset and get a complete report.
 - **Zero manual analysis** – just provide your dataset and get a full report.
 - **LLM-driven pipeline** – intelligently understands your dataset and designs analysis steps.
 - **Code generation loop** – automatically refines Python code until it runs correctly.